Help Your Adrenals – spend time with your girlfriendsApril 2, 2018

 Conversations surrounding heart disease are often based on genetic connections.
 This means that if your family members and relatives have heart disease, then you are more likely to have it yourself.
 But, how do you know if you are at risk?

-What we need to find are genetic links that can help us learn more about our bodies, and what our bodies are trying to tell us when it comes to our risk for disease.
+What we need to find are genetic links that can help us learn more about our bodies.
+As well as what our bodies are trying to tell us when it comes to our risk for disease.
 The fact of the matter is that your lipoprotein a levels might just be the key.

 Bottom Line: Here’s the key, if your lipoprotein a level is higher you have inherited a risk of heart disease from your family members.
 If it is lower, you have not.
 Now, let’s discover a bit more about it, before diving into what we can do to help curb our future risks.